CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/2b-MWLayer/BB_Unified_Push_Notification.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+This building block standardizes how third-party services deliver push notifications to vehicles.
+It defines notification delivery protocols, priority levels, and HMI integration patterns so that app developers can send timely alerts (e.g., charging complete, parking expiry, service reminders) to the vehicle user experience.
+See https://covesa.global/project/unified-push-notifications/ for the specification.

 ## Known Implementation
 https://covesa.global/project/unified-push-notifications/